deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

 3. Extract the contents, which include:
    - `ugc_workflow.json` - The complete n8n workflow file
    - `README.md` - Setup and usage instructions
-   - `workshop_link.md` - Link to this GitHub workshop repository
+   - Link to this workshop guide

-4. Open `ugc_workflow.json` in a text editor
+4. Locate the `ugc_workflow.json` file in the extracted package
-5. Copy the entire JSON contents (or use the file directly)

    > **Note:** The workflow file contains all nodes, connections, and configurations.
 You'll need to update the credentials after importing.